golemfactory/yagna-docs/provider-tutorials/becoming-erigon-provider.md

 `Erigolem` is a codename for "Erigon on Golem" project.
 More information can be found at [Example service - managed Erigon](https://github.com/golemfactory/yagna-docs/tree/master/requestor-tutorials/service-development/service-example-2-managed-erigon.md)
 {% endhint %}

-Here we describe an [installation script](https://github.com/golemfactory/yagna-service-erigon/blob/master/install_provider.sh) which should make the whole process of becomming Erigolem provider fun and smooth.
-Script is prepared for Ubuntu 18.04 or later and should work on other Linux distributions after some modifications.
+Here we describe an [installation script](https://github.com/golemfactory/yagna-service-erigon/blob/master/install_provider.sh) which should make the whole process of becoming an Erigolem provider fun and smooth.
+The script is prepared for Ubuntu 18.04 or later and should work on other Linux distributions after some modifications.
 It's not intended to be run on personal computers because

-* It creates a separate user which will run provider daemon,
+* It creates a separate user which will run the provider daemon,
-* It installs nginx web server and certbot,
+* It installs the nginx web server and certbot,
-* Optionally, it generates Let's Encrypt certificate and sets certbot to remind you about certificate renewals.
+* Optionally, it generates a Let's Encrypt certificate and sets certbot to remind you about certificate renewals.

 ## Requirements

 * Ubuntu 18.04 or later
 * Root privileges
-* Public IP address or DNS name
+* Public IP address or a DNS name
 * Ability to open a port for the Erigon service

 {% hint style="info" %}
-By default nginx reverse-proxy is listening on standard Erigon port `8545`.
-You need to open this port for ingres traffic.
-If you wish your Erigolem service to be available on different port number (e.g. `8454` cannot be opened) you need to edit the installation script.
+By default nginx's reverse-proxy is listening on the standard Erigon port `8545`.
+You need to open this port for incoming traffic.
+If you wish your Erigolem service to be available on a different port number (e.g. because `8454` cannot be opened), you need to edit the installation script.
 {% endhint %}

 <details>